jordanbell2357/jordanbell2357.github.io/blog/_posts/2023-04-13-awk-bc-gnuplot-ping.md

 ---
 layout: post
-title: Using awk with ping
+title: Using awk, bc and Gnuplot with ping
 ---

 # ping